-The Margaret Walker Center invites proposals for papers, presentations, and panels for the 15th Annual Creative Arts & Scholarly Engagement (CASE) Festival, scheduled to be held virtually on Friday and Saturday, April 9 & 10, 2021.
+The Margaret Walker Center invites proposals for papers, presentations, and panels for the hybrid 16th Annual Creative Arts & Scholarly Engagement (CASE) Festival, scheduled for Friday and Saturday, April 8 & 9, 2022.
+The 2022 CASE Festival will focus on music through the broad theme of Past, Present, & Future: A Legacy in Music.

-Proposal submissions should be 250-500 words with a title for the work and the institutional affiliation of the presenter, and proposals should fit in one of four categories:
+Proposal submissions should be 250-500 words, include a title and name of the participant’s school, and should fit in one of four categories:

 - Performing Arts (10-minute dance, musical, and theatrical presentations)

-In the case of panel proposals, please submit the names of the participants and provide a brief synopsis of the panel’s topic and provide individual paper or presentation proposals per the guidelines above.
+In the case of panel proposals, please submit the names of the participants and provide a brief synopsis of the panel’s topic and provide individual paper or presentation proposals.

 To submit a proposal, please send a document in Microsoft Word or Adobe PDF to firstname.lastname@example.org.